 The #1 issue with nearly all the brushes on the market is brush burn.
 While you brush through their coat the sharp pins will irritate your dog's sensitive skin.
 So you'll need a brush that is designed to make grooming as comfortable as possible.

 Also, you want a brush that's dense with pins, so that each pin spreads hair apart and easily dematts as you brush.

 So here I've listed the best slicker brushes that are designed to avoid brush burn, and maximize dematting.

-This brush is considered the absolute best by every groomer I've met (including me).
-The cost may deter you, especially when other slicker brushes are so much cheaper, but every part of this brush is designed to make grooming comfortable for your dog.
-I use this brush on every single dog in my shop without worrying about brush burn, and it's a miracle dematting tool.
+This slicker is considered the absolute best by every groomer I've met (including me).
+The cost may deter you, especially when other slicker brushes are so much cheaper, but every part of this tool is engineered to make grooming comfortable for your pup.

 This is a less expensive version of the my first pick, with a few less features.
 Mainly there's less pin density and it's not as flexible, but still a very good slicker brush.
 You'll have to be aware of brush burn and ensure you don't go over the same spot more than 3 times.

 I call this my "seek and destroy" tool, I glide through their coat with the long pinned greyhound comb to find any hidden mats.
 It's perfect for finishing your dog and making sure they're 100% clear and free of tangles.